Frequently Asked Questions

 Q: Why are you a nonprofit?

 A: We are a 501(c)3 nonprofit organization that is organized for charitable community development purposes.
 Rather than a "counseling center," we are a holistic wellness center that supports clients as they seek to be more well.
 Because of the generous support of the community, we're able to financially assist families as they seek care at The Well.
 Even when insurance is accepted, paying weekly co-pays can be very challenging for many families, especially when more than one member of the family is receiving services, which is often times the case.
-And despite the growing availability of evidence-based research that validates their effectiveness, a variety of our services, like meditation, mindfulness, and yoga, are not covered by insurance.
+And despite the growing availability of evidence-based research that validates their effectiveness, a variety of our services, like meditation, mindfulness, and Spiritual Direction are not covered by insurance.
 It's our mission to help members of our community access these services so that they can experience quality care of the mind, body, and spirit.